why make this recipe

 tips to make Green Protein Smoothie

-- Use frozen fruit for a thick, cold drink.
+- Use frozen fruit to get a thick, cold texture without ice.

 variation (if any)

-- Add a handful of kale instead of spinach for a different green taste.
+- Add a handful of kale instead of spinach for a different green flavor.

 FAQs

-Q: Can I skip the collagen or protein powder?
+Q: Can I use a different protein powder?

-A: No. Matcha adds a mild green tea taste and a small energy boost.
-You can leave it out.
+A: No. Matcha adds a mild caffeine boost and green color.
+You can skip it.

 Conclusion

-For another simple version and more tips, see Green Protein Smoothie – Eating Bird Food (https://www.eatingbirdfood.com/green-protein-smoothie/).
+For a similar recipe and more ideas, see Green Protein Smoothie – Eating Bird Food.

 - Total Time: 5 minutes